-Do the leads passed from Marketing to Sales contribute revenue?
+For example, do the converted Leads passed from Marketing to Sales and contribute much revenue?

 In most businesses, it is only possible to answer these questions using anecdotal evidence.

-Indeed, very often I find businesses are poor at tracking lead conversion metrics.
-They know how many leads convert to opportunities, but that’s pretty much it.
+Indeed often, I find businesses are poor at tracking Lead conversion metrics.
+Sometimes they know how many Leads convert to opportunities, but that’s pretty much it.

-Unfortunately, this means they are unable to figure out how to optimize revenue from converted leads.
-They don’t know what is working and what is not.
+Unfortunately, the lack of Lead conversion metrics in some companies means they are unable to figure out how to optimize revenue from converted Leads.
+In short, they don’t know what is working and what is not.

-This also means they do not realize when marketing and sales time waste time on non-productive leads.
+It also means they do not realize when marketing and sales time waste time on non-productive Leads.

-However, to do this you need to monitor more than simply the number of converted leads.
+However, to do this analysis, you need to monitor more than just the number of converted Leads.

 What is a Converted Lead?

 For example, a potential customer downloads an eBook.
-The prospect receives emails over time providing educational material and the relationship deepens.
+The prospect receives emails over time containing useful material that educates the buyer.
+The relationship deepens.

-The person eventually receives a qualification call.
-If the lead is ‘qualified’ then an opportunity is created and passed to a salesperson.
+The prospect eventually receives a qualification call.
+If the Lead is ‘qualified,’ then it converts.
+The resulting opportunity passes to a salesperson.

 Lead Conversion Metrics